giggiox/luigicennini.it/content/en/projects/cuda-kmeans.md

 $K=5$:
 {{< includeImage path="/projects/cuda-kmeans/speedup1.png" >}}

-When processing one million data points, we observed a speedup of approximately $4\times$ over the sequential version.
+When processing $10^7$ data points, we observed a speedup of approximately $4$x over the sequential version.
 However, as the number of data points decreases, the speedup also diminishes.
 This is likely because the overhead of kernel launches and memory transfers becomes more significant when there is less work per kernel call.

 $K=100$ and $K=1000$:
 {{< includeImage path="/projects/cuda-kmeans/speedup2.png" >}}

 The increased computational load per data point (due to more centroid comparisons) allows the GPU to better utilize its parallel processing capabilities.
-Here, the speedup reaches around $35\times$ with one million points.
+Here, the speedup reaches around $35$x with $10^7$ points.

 ## Effects of Threads per Block (TPB)
 It is also possibl to experiment varying the number of threads per block: